Scarf Gateway

 my-pkg==0.0.1

 NOTE: We have noticed indeterminate behavior in some versions of Pip that have resulted in the public registry being used for download regardless of the --extra-index-url addition.
-This is a client-specific problem and we are investigating.

 If you elect to use your own domain, you'll need to add a CNAME for that domain to gateway.scarf.sh